the-GWDs/MultiAgenticRAG/README-databricks.md

 - A Databricks workspace with Unity Catalog enabled
 - Azure OpenAI service with deployed models:
   - GPT-4o (or equivalent)
-  - GPT-4o-mini (or equivalent)
   - text-embedding-ada-002 (or equivalent)
-- Azure Document Intelligence service
+- Access to Azure Document Intelligence service

 ### 2. Secret Configuration